-Keeping ahead of content innovation sounds simple in principle.
+Keeping ahead of B2B content marketing trends and innovation sounds simple in principle.
 In reality, the technology curve is ever-steepening.
-Modern businesses strive to communicate ideas in new, exciting, innovative ways but when there are so many tools and technologies at our fingertips, it can be hard to know which ones to use.
+Modern businesses strive to communicate ideas in new, exciting, innovative ways, but when there are so many tools and technologies at our fingertips, it can be hard to know which ones to use.

 The end goal is to combine technology with creativity and strategy to overcome business challenges and get good work done.
 But with information overload, we can find it challenging to match our great ideas to the means of delivering them.
 So how can we keep up with content innovation?